gamesbook/protograf/docs/source/overview.rst

 Why not use a professional graphics package?
 ============================================

-Obviously, if you use a graphics package as an everyday tool, that will probably suit your needs perfectly.
+Obviously, if you're a designer who uses a graphics package as an everyday tool, that will suit your needs perfectly.

 However, there might be a reason to use something simpler.
 Daniel, of https://daniel.games/ has this to say about making a game prototype which